This post may contain affiliate links indicated with a *. Read the full disclosure here

 This sewing project is a great way to use up knit fabric scraps or to upcyle t-shirts or knit dresses.
 You can make tons of DIY knit headbands in a short amount of time.

 If you need an easy sewing project that you can teach your kids, then this is a great place to start.
 I started with wovens and hated it, but I really fell in love with sewing when I started working with knit fabric.
-This is such a great beginner sewing project!

 You will take your own measurements to get the right size of headband.
 It’ll give you a custom fit that is perfect for your head and preferences.

 The best types of knit fabric to use for this project are anything with spandex like cotton spandex jersey or rayon spandex jersey.
 You can use new fabric or fabric scraps.
 You can also use any garment made from knit fabric as long as it has good stretch and good recovery.